alihashmiii/SMtrack/README.md

 =======

 SMTrack package implements a robust single molecule tracking scheme based upon a modified version of Lineage Mapper (Chalfoun et al, Scientific Reports 2016).
 A novel implementation of a per-frame particle jump-distance has been incorporated, which relies on a mean distance (computed via a Delaunay Mesh) and its minimization such that a maximum of 0 or 1 particle association is obtained between consecutive frames.
+There is also the option to specify a custom search distance.

 The implementation is expected to work successfully with numerous particle detection strategies.
 Another novel aspect is the inclusion of "subpixel particle localization" which relies on a two-dimensional Gaussian-Fit.